SrainApp/srain/doc/commands.rst

     /invite <nick> [channel]

 Invite somebody to join a channel.
-If ``channel`` not specified, fallback to current channel.
+If no ``channel`` is specified, it falls back to current channel.

 /kick
 -----